gthivierge/spatial-flu-forecasting/README.md

 Rscript model_pipeline.R "final_models.csv" 6 1 4

 This file will run the specified models and output the results in a CSV file with the date and time of the run, using the name of the input file.

+Data files:

+states_mat_adj.csv: contains a matrix indicating which states are neighbors flu_data_all.csv: contains ILI data at the state level for October 2010 - May 2019; ILI data comes from CDC ILINet, accessed via the Delphi EpiData API